 - Administering the Water Resources Act of 1972, Chapter 373, Florida Statutes, including the amendments by the 2016 Water Bill

 - Administration of such federal acts as the Clean Water Act and the Safe Drinking Water Act in Florida

 More information about the FDEP can be found at: https://floridadep.gov/.

 To whom has FDEP delegated powers?

 The FDEP has specifically delegated to the Florida Water Management Districts (FWMD) the power to administer and enforce the provisions of Chapter 373, Florida Statutes, also known as the Florida Water Resources Act of 1972.
+These provisions largely relate to permitting of water use, well regulations, management and storage of surface water, water supply planning, and other functions related to water use and allocation.
 The FDEP has also given authority to the Florida Department of Agriculture and Consumer Services (FDACS), which implements agricultural water pollution reduction practices and regulates certain open-burning activities through the Division of Forestry.